cilab-ufersa/crack_detection_app/README.md

-# Surface Crack Detection Application
+# Crackit: Crack analysis and diagnosis on buildings elements

 Crack detection is an important task in the field of civil engineering.
 Surface cracks can be a sign of structural damage and can lead to